Cardi B: Fashion

 Cardi has a noted affinity for Christian Louboutin heels, a running theme in her song "Bodak Yellow".
 She has also mentioned her affinity for cheap, fast fashion brands stating "I don't care if it cost $20 or $15.
 If it looks good on me, it looks good on me".
 During an interview in early 2017, Cardi B spoke on being rejected by some fashion designers.
 Cardi wore vintage Thierry Mugler to the 2019 Grammy Awards, with an i-D article stating that the fashion house's "resurgence onto the fashion scene can almost single-handedly be attributed" to the Swarovski crystal-embroidered crinoline sheath gown she wore at the ceremony.

 Mugler's collaboration with Cardi B marked the second time in 25 years that the Paris house opened its archives to dress a celebrity, the first being Beyoncé for her 2009 concert tour.
 W magazine credited the "WAP" music video for popularizing the Mugler bodysuit in the mainstream.
 Cardi has acknowledged Mugler as one of the first designers to "take a major chance on [her]" for their fashion collaborations.

 Vogue, The Telegraph, Time, and Vibe have referred to her as a fashion icon.
 An article from Vogue noted she "is famous for her statement getups—whether she's rocking archival Mugler on the red carpet, or dripping in Chanel while sitting courtside at a basketball game."
 Her over-the-top manicures, designed by nail artist Jenny Bui and studded with Swarovski crystals, has become a part of her signature look.
 Editor Christian Allaire from the magazine in 2021 commented that her signature "bold" ensembles "create a spectacle" during fashion weeks.

-In 2018, she became the first female rapper in the US to appear on the cover of Vogue magazine.
+In 2018, she became the first female rapper in the U.S. to appear on the cover of Vogue magazine.
 Photographed by Annie Leibovitz, the cover, one of four for the January 2019 issue that included Stella McCartney, features her in a red and white Michael Kors dress and matching red Jimmy Choo shoes, while holding her daughter, Kulture.